rohitmultani/rohitmultani/README.md

   😇 I’m interested in Web Development and Open Source.

-- 🔭 I’m currently working on Front end projects.
+- 🔭 Ping me up for any freelancing work.
 - 🌱 I’m a React.js Developer.
 - 🧁 Currently learning redux,Next.js